-- Board oversight of service level agreement ("SLA"); - Maintaining professionally-staffed management functions; - Investment to support recruitment, retention and development of good quality resources; - Monitoring systems issues, accounting for the need to achieve service objectives and protect data; - Business continuity planning, including both physical business continuity planning and contingency plans in the event of failure of the outsourced manager; - Requirement for the managers to maintain errors and omissions insurance; - Regulatory compliance monitoring.
+- Board oversight of SLA. - Maintaining professionally-staffed management functions. - Investment to support recruitment, retention and development of good quality resources. - Monitoring systems issues, accounting for the need to achieve service objectives and protect data. - Business continuity planning, including both physical business continuity planning and contingency plans in the event of failure of the outsourced manager. - Requirement for the managers to maintain errors and omissions insurance. - Regulatory compliance monitoring.